 4. Regulate the practice of massage therapy by interpreting and enforcing this chapter.

-5. Establish requirements for the education of licensees and applicants, including the identification of board recognized schools, continuing education programs and assessing the continuing competence of licensees.
+5. Establish education requirements for licensees and applicants, including identifying board-recognized schools and continuing education programs and assessing the continuing competence of licensees.

 6. Adopt rules for ethical and professional conduct to govern the practice of massage therapy in this state.